wileylau/DualNine/README.md

 - To switch slots, reboot to recovery and flash DualNine ZIP again, and reboot.
 You will boot back into the inactive slot (the first ROM you flashed.)
 - How to switch DualBoot ROMs without resetup: soon
 - Note that erasing /data will WIPE the DualNine installation, and you'll have to reinstall again.
+- To remove dualnine, delete /data/dualnine or format data.

 ### How it works? ###
 - The DualNine ZIP creates a directory in /data which stores your ROM in compressed format.